Create custom Snowflake commerce dashboards

 1. In Snowflake, create a new empty dashboard.

 2. Once the dashboard is created, you must set the environment so that your queries can return results.
-To do so, you must select a role (that has the privileges required to create dashboards in Snowflake) and a warehouse in the Context selector.
+To do so, select a role (that has the privileges required to create dashboards in Snowflake) and a warehouse in the Context selector.

 3. Once the proper role and warehouse are selected, click Add tile (+) to create a tile where you’ll be able to add and edit the queries provided in the articles from this section.
 See Using dashboards for reference information on how to manage dashboards in Snowflake.